Chanakya-dev/Startegies/Assignment.md

-# Setting Up Branch Rules in Your Repository
+# Setting Up Branch Rules in Repository

 To ensure proper code management and control over your main branch, follow these steps to create and enable branch rules.